Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: Empirical Design

-\paragraph{Metrics and diagnostics} We report annualized Sharpe/Sortino, annualized volatility, cumulative return, max drawdown, and realized turnover \( \mathrm{TO}_\tau=\tfrac12\sum_i |w_{i,\tau}-w_{i,\tau^-}|. \) In G2, stability of the tangent span is monitored by principal angles between successive transported bases $\widetilde U_\tau$.
-Finally, all reported Sharpe, Sortino, and drawdown metrics are averaged over independent runs, with standard deviations reported in parentheses to reflect sampling variability; these serve as empirical confidence ranges.
+In G2, stability of the estimated driver span is monitored via principal angles between successive transported bases $\widetilde{U}_\tau$.
+All reported Sharpe, Sortino, and drawdown statistics are averaged over independent runs, with standard deviations reported in parentheses to reflect sampling variability; these serve as empirical confidence ranges.